-Upgrades the Photon Calibrator System The primary reference for measuring the global sensing and actuation upon the detector's DARM degree of freedom in Advanced LIGO has been the Photon Calibrator [328].
-While this system has allowed us to achieve 2-3% magnitude, 1-2 deg phase accuracy and precision in detector response over the instrument's most sensitive, 20-1000 Hz, band [329], its life-span is finite and maintaining the high-level of precision requires a rigorous maintenance schedule [330].
-Improvements to the system, in-order to reduce implementation uncertainty such as spot-position accuracy or mitigating transmitted spot power imbalance are being considered.
+Upgrades the Photon Calibrator System The primary reference for measuring the global sensing and actuation upon the detector's DARM degree of freedom in Advanced LIGO has been the Photon Calibrator [414].
+While this system has allowed us to achieve 2-3% magnitude, 1-2 deg phase accuracy in detector response over the instrument's most sensitive, 20-1000 Hz, band [439, 440], its life-span is finite and maintaining the high-level of precision requires a rigorous maintenance schedule [441].
+Improvements to the system are being considered in order to reduce implementation uncertainty.
+See further discussion of activities in section Op-7.5.5.

-Calibration Precision/Accuracy beyond "1%" The photon calibrator is primarily limited by (a) it's absolute calibration of the system's reference received from NIST, and (b) its alignment into the interferometer, to a level of 0.76%.
-The above paragraph discusses improvements to the system that might allow the photon calibrator to only be limited by its reference uncertainty.
-However, propagating that uncertainty through several combined measurements of the interferometer (to-date) adds up to the current uncertainty in detector response to DARM changes of 2-3% in magnitude.
-Much of the astrophysical information from SNR ~ 100 events - expected to be prevalent at the design sensitivity of 2G detectors, and even more so in 3G detectors - would be limited by such $\sim 1\%$ precision and accuracy.
-Thus, we must explore improvements to the current reference, and/or new ways to supplement that reference with others in order to harness the full capability of improved sensitivity, for example by using direct gravitational interaction between a LIGO test mass and an externally modulated gravitational reference [331, 332].
+Calibration Precision/Accuracy beyond "1%" The photon calibrator is primarily limited by (a) its absolute calibration of the system's reference received from NIST, and (b) its alignment into the interferometer, to a level of 0.41% [442].
+Section Op-7.5.5 discusses improvements to the system that might allow the photon calibrator to \only\ be limited by its reference uncertainty.
+However, propagating that uncertainty through several combined measurements of the interferometer (to-date) adds up to the current estimates of systematic error in (i.e. the accuracy of) detector response to DARM changes of 2-3% in magnitude, with an 68% confidence interval (i.e. the precision) of that estimate that can be as large as 10%.
+These levels of detector response precision and accuracy are depend on the detector configuration and limited by the ability to quantify unknown frequency dependence [440].
+Much of the astrophysical information from SNR 100 events - expected to be prevalent at the design sensitivity of 2G detectors, and even more so in 3G detectors - would be limited by these levels of precision and accuracy.
+Thus, we must explore improvements to the current reference itself, in the use of the current reference through the detector, and/or better ways to characterize the detector response frequency dependence, while being mindful of the detector configuration.
+In doing so we shall also consider supplementing the photon calibrator reference with others in order to harness the full capability of improved sensitivity, for example by improving systems for direct gravitational interaction between a LIGO test mass and an externally modulated gravitational reference as is planned for KAGRA and VIRGO in O4 [23, 443, 444], or by attempting entire new methods exploiting the 532 nm lasers from the lock-acquisition system [445].
+See further discussion of activities in section Op-8.2.8.